Last Updated on by Mitch Rezman

-A wide flat dish with chopped veggies, mashed carrots, squash, a big hunk of green romaine lettuce placed on the center of the bottom of their cage EVERYDAY for a month should get them rolling.
+A wide flat dish with chopped veggies, mashed carrots, squash, and a big hunk of green romaine lettuce placed on the center of the bottom of their cage every day for a month should get them rolling.
 Sprinkle the plate with some sed, and take out their main dish for a few hours after placing the fresh food dish in the cage.

 Here is just one option using bird bread to get them to eat pellets.

-Quick Tips for Conversion to Harrison’s Bird Foods
+Quick Tips for Conversion to Pellets of any Kind.

 3. Use a mirror or white paper.
 Sprinkling food over a mirror or sheet of white paper placed on the bottom of the enclosure works especially well for budgies.
 A bird old enough to be socialized may eat to compete with the “rival” bird in the mirror.
 A white paper background may draw attention to the food particles.